jsDrome/jsdrome.com/posts/home/home/home.md

 ## How long will this take

 The classes are of 1 hour sessions on an alternate day basis and runs for a month (sometimes 2).
 You will be put in a batch with up to 10 other people.
-The classes will be practical and so you will need a computer.
+The classes will be practical and so you will need a computer and a good internet connection.

 ## What you will need
+- Computer with an OS preferably linux based.
 - Good internet connection
- - Computer with an OS preferably linux based.
- - ​A Github account
+​- Github account
- - Install Node JS, Slack and VS Code in your machine.
+- Node JS,
+- VS Code.
- - Install Git bash if you're using Windows.
+- Git bash (only for Windows).

 ## What will be expected of you

+ - Be regular.
-Just be regular.
-Ask any questions you might have.
-No excuses please.
+ - Ask any questions you might have.
+ - No excuses.

 ## What's in it for you

-Every student has his own take aways.
+Every student has his own take away from this.
 Some for new skills, some for career shift, some for moving abroad.

-## How do you join?

-Get in touch with me over the chatbox.

-## Typical excuses you need to avoid
+## Excuses you need to avoid

  - Can I join using my mobile?
  - Sorry I dozed off.
  - I had to take care of my children.
  - I'm outside and hence couldn't join.

-Because free doesn't mean easy.
-Good luck.

-&nbsp;
+## Plans

+### Free Plan (~15 - 20 classes)
+ - Isomorphic, Progressive Single Page Web Apps
+ - Frontend, Backend, DevOps, Testing
+ - Deploying your web app to Google Firebase

+### Advanced Plan (~30 - 40 classes, ₹15k)
+ - Free Plan +
+ - Containerisation, Kubernetes Clusters, Terraform
+ - Native app development using React Native
+ - Deploying your Android app to Google Play Store
+ - PayTM Payment Gateway Integration